 \section{Conclusions and outlook}

-The primary goal of this work is to provide gravitationally stratified initial/background fields for MFMS modeling.
-This goal is achieved using a simple numerical integration routine based on relaxed equilibrium assumptions.
-Specifically, as an initial static condition is given, we may assume that all fluids can be coupled by the collisional interactions, which may then contribute to the hydrostatic equilibrium (viz. the cHE stratification) and allow us to account for any expected ionization fractions, especially including the SE ionization fractions.
-Without such initial fields, it is difficult to include both gravitational stratification and ionization/recombination simultaneously, since instability or disturbances caused by initial inequilibria in the pHE stratification can lead to significant errors and even sabotage numerical modeling.
-The present work is even more critical when more species are needed, whose pressure scale heights are vastly different, in which case the purely hydrostatic stratification (viz. the pHE stratification) is far from being in ionization equilibrium and heavy elements effectively disappear.
-More specifically, the cHE stratification provides a gravitational settling for chemical fractionation, in which heavy elements are (partly) supported by collisional interactions, with no other dynamic driving mechanisms included.
+The primary goal of this work is to provide gravitationally stratified initial and background fields for MFMS modeling.
+This goal was achieved using a simple numerical integration routine based on relaxed equilibrium assumptions.
+Specifically, as an initial static condition is given, we can assume that all fluids can be coupled by the collisional interactions, which might then contribute to the hydrostatic equilibrium (viz., the cHE stratification) and allow us to account for any expected ionization fractions, particularly with respect to the SE ionization fractions.
+Without such initial fields, it is difficult to include both gravitational stratification plus ionization and recombination simultaneously, since instability or disturbances caused by initial {imbalances} in the pHE stratification can lead to significant errors and even sabotage numerical modeling.
+The present work is even more critical when more species are needed, whose pressure scale heights are vastly different, in which case the purely hydrostatic stratification (viz., the pHE stratification) is far from being in ionization equilibrium and heavy elements effectively disappear.
+The cHE stratification provides a gravitational settling for chemical fractionation, whereby heavy elements are (partly) supported by collisional interactions, with no other dynamic driving mechanisms included.

 The present cHE stratification also clearly shows the drift velocities accompanied by strong pressure gradients, which are more prominent in the TR.
-Such drift velocities (decoupling between fluids) are deemed physical, as the pressure scale heights of different fluids are more significantly different in this region.
-In contrast, the pHE stratification does not recover such effects, regardless of the pressure gradients, and thus there is no collisional interaction between fluids, which is a strong hypothesis.
+Such drift velocities are deemed physical, as the pressure scale heights of different fluids are more significantly different in this region.
+In contrast, the pHE stratification does not recover such effects, regardless of the pressure gradients and, thus, there is no collisional interaction between fluids, which is a strong hypothesis.